Being responsive to others makes you more productive because you don’t pass up opportunities that may exist.

 What is the one book that you recommend our community should read and why?

-I would recommend The Wizard of Menlo Park: How Thomas Alva Edison Invented the Modern World, by Randall Stross.
 This book lays out in full detail how years of failure and perseverance lead to success.
-The book goes to show that Biz Stone, the founder of Twitter, was right when he said: “timing, perseverance, and ten years of trying will eventually make you look like an overnight success.”
+The book goes to show that Biz Stone, the founder of Twitter, was right when he said: “timing, perseverance, and tens years of trying will eventually make you look like an overnight success.”

 What is your favorite quote?